-- If single ingredient products and ingredients are in conversion to Demeter with full organic status the trademarks can be used but additional reference must be made to 'in conversion to Demeter' as a footnote appropriately placed on the label.
-These ingredients may be included as Demeter ingredients in the calculations as described in section 3.1.
-Alternatively, the trademark logo with the text addition "In conversion" (compare to table below and chapter 4.5.3.) can be used.
-It is up to the respective certifying organisation to decide whether to make both versions available or to make one of them mandatory. - If single ingredient products and ingredients are in conversion to Demeter and are also in conversion to organic, the trademark cannot be used, but a reference may be made to 'in conversion to Demeter' in a footnote appropriately placed on the label. - Single ingredient products and ingredients with the status "conversion to Demeter" without an organic conversion status cannot be labelled with the trademark, and no additional reference "in conversion to Demeter" as a footnote is possible.
+- Single ingredient products can be labelled with the trademarks only if they consist of 100% Demeter ingredients, the 90% and 66% rules do not apply.
+Single ingredient or mono products consist of only one raw material, such as packaged flour or pulses.
+Products consisting of one raw material, but different varieties, such as blended coffee or cuvée are not considered as single ingredient products. - Single ingredient products in conversion to Demeter with full organic status can be labelled with the trademark but additional reference must be made to 'in conversion to Demeter' as a footnote appropriately placed on the label.
+Alternatively, the trademark logo with the text addition "In conversion" (compare to table below) can be used.
+It is up to the respective certifying organisation to decide whether to make both versions available or to make one of them mandatory. - In cases of product labelling of single ingredient products, where placement of a footnote is not possible (e.g. stickers on fruits and vegetables), the use of the trademark with the text addition "in conversion" is mandatory. - If single ingredient products and ingredients are in conversion to Demeter and are also in conversion to organic, the trademark cannot be used, but a reference may be made to 'in conversion to Demeter' in a footnote appropriately placed on the label.